Be Part of the Winter Backpacking Team

 A few will be longer.

-Trip Planning: Cloudy weather will cancel some weekend plans.
+Cloudy weather will cancel some weekend plans.
 Some trips will be rescheduled for weekdays.
 Good-weather weekends are not always possible.
 Weekday trips, therefore, will sometimes be arranged on short notice.
 For most trips, there needs to be at least one day that is partially clear.
-Hiking in snowy weather, even near white-out conditions, is acceptable, provided there is some clearing in the forecast.
+Hiking in snowy weather, even near white-out conditions, is acceptable, but hopefully there is some clearing in the forecast.

-Beckon, Probe, and Shovel Practice: When there is low cloud cover in December and January some trips will be converted to single day avalanche rescue practice (beckon use and search) at Snoqualmie Pass at the far end of the Alpental Access Road (Source Lake Trailhead-Alpental Lot 4/Upper lot).
+Transceivers, Probe, and Shovel Practice: When there is low cloud cover in December and January some trips will be converted to single day avalanche rescue practice (transceiver use and search) at Snoqualmie Pass at the far end of the Alpental Access Road (Source Lake Trailhead-Alpental Lot 4/Upper lot).

 Skiing, snowboarding, and short snowshoe trips are considered normal, but for many people, hiking has a “season” that doesn’t include winter.
 Most trails are considered impassable in winter, but with the right skills, equipment, and route finding, it is possible to enjoy hiking and backpacking in the winter, especially in the mild winters of the Pacific Northwest.